 Note: Volatility is implied by at-the-money swaption prices observed in the market.

 5.6 Exchange rate volatility

 Note: Volatility is implied by at-the-money option prices observed in the market for major currencies, based on three-month maturity.

-Sample of large EU banking groups(\)
+6. Profitability and solvency Sample of large EU banking groups()